jpersson/jpersson.github.io/resume.md

 Experienced software engineer who has developed a wide variety of software, web applications and services.

-*Having recently moved back to Sweden after 12 years in Vienna I'm currently looking for a new position in the Malmö area.
-Feel free to contact me at [jobs@johanpersson.at](mailto:jobs@johanpersson.at) with any questions.*

 ## Skills

 * Web application development